prabhu-sunderaraman/full-stack-2024/for_git.md

 * What happens here is when Praneeth completes his work and raises a PR to merge to dev, it will show a **CONFLICT**
 * The way to solve this is:
 * As soon as Swetha's PR gets merged to dev branch, message everyone in the team saying **Guys! please rebase your dev**
-* Praneeth has to save his work and run **git rebase** command before proceeding.
+* Praneeth has to save his work and run **git pull origin branch-name --rebase** command before proceeding.
 So the conflicts, if any, will be resolved immediately

 ## To Do